A handful of people had hinted that Porto is the kind of place Rob and I would enjoy visiting.

 9. See beautiful historic buildings

 Porto has a huge number of historic buildings in the city center that are worth seeing.
 Stop in to visit Clérigos Church (pictured above), Igreja do Carmo church, São Bento station, and the Chapel of Souls.
+You can get an overview of the history of these buildings on an essential Porto walking tour.

 Another one is Livraria Lello bookshop, which is one of the oldest bookshops in Portugal.
 Keep in mind that this is a very popular activity in Porto, and you can expect to pay an entrance fee and wait in line to get inside the shop.
 We gave it a miss as I really hate wasting time waiting in queues, and just peeked in from the doorway instead.